tim-pipi/tp/docs/DeveloperGuide.md

 1. User requests to <ins>list all internship applications (UC2)</ins>
 2. User requests to view a specific internship application.
-3. LetsGetHired displays the required internship application.
+3. LetsGetHired displays the specified internship application.

    Use case ends.